tnb24/tsl/README.md

 ## Why?

-There were no good wrappers for the Last.fm API so I made my own :smile:.
-Also, if you are curious about the name it means search in Hindi
+There were no good wrappers for the Last.fm API so I made my own.

 :stop_sign: This library is still under active development.
 Expect bugs and feel free to open pull requests to fix them 🤝